North Yorkshire: Religious sites

+Seaside

 News and media

-The county is served by BBC Yorkshire and BBC North East and Cumbria.
-Along the county's coast, Scarborough and Filey receive BBC Yorkshire and Whitby receives BBC North East and Cumbria.
+The county receives terrestrial television from four main transmission towers.
+Bilsdale Mast transmits in the county's north from near Helmsley in the county; providing BBC North East and Cumbria, ITV Tyne Tees and BBC Radio Tees.

+Emley Moor Mast transmits in the county's south, between Selby and Northallerton, from West Yorkshire and Oliver's Mount Mast transmits Scarborough and Filey providing BBC Yorkshire, ITV Yorkshire and BBC Radio York.

-Yorkshire Television and Tyne Tees Television are also received in most areas of the county, Settle and the Western part of the Craven area is served by BBC North West and ITV Granada.
+Settle and the county's far west is served by BBC Radio Lancashire, BBC North West and ITV Granada from Winter Hill Mast, Lancashire.

-BBC Radio Tees is broadcast to northern parts of the county, whilst BBC Radio York is broadcast more widely.
-BBC Radio Leeds broadcasts to southern parts of the county.

 Sport

 Cricket

 Yorkshire County Cricket Club play a number of fixtures at North Marine Road, Scarborough and some 2nd XI games in Richmond.
 The ball game Rock-It-Ball was developed in the county.

 Association football

 North Yorkshire has a number of association football clubs, including:

 Middlesbrough are currently the highest-ranked team in the county as they play in the EFL Championship.
 In the past, they have won the EFL Cup and reached the UEFA Cup final.
 Harrogate Town play in the EFL League Two.
 York City play in the National League.
 Scarborough Athletic, a phoenix club of Scarborough, play in the National League North.
 Whitby Town have reached the FA Cup first round seven times and have played the likes of Hull City, Wigan Athletic and Plymouth Argyle; they currently play in the Northern Premier League Premier Division.